 Our canals and rivers are home to over 35,000 boats, which come in all shapes, sizes and colours.
-Housing a vibrant community of live-aboard boaters, leisure boaters, holiday makers and traders, boats are what makes our waterways so special.
+We know that this vibrant community of live-aboard boaters, pleasure boaters and traders plays a vital role in our work to bring waterways to life.

 Boating on our canals and rivers will transport you back to a time when there was no term for ‘road rage’ and travelling from Birmingham to London in 12 days was considered hasty.
-What were once the speedy highways of the 18th century are now green corridors providing a leisurely way of travelling from town to town.
+What were once the speedy highways of the 18th Century are now green corridors, connecting communities and enhancing people's lives.

-Boating allows you to appreciate our unique variety of wildlife, while passing through 200-year-old working heritage structures.
+Boating allows you to appreciate our unique wildlife, while passing through 200-year-old working heritage structures.

 However, not everything about boating is shrouded in history.
 While you can enjoy the novelty of using a historic transport system, passing through locks and over aqueducts built at the height of the industrial revolution, you no longer have to rough it!
 The vast majority of today’s boats come with running water, sanitation facilities and heating!